 The Good Friday Agreement was endorsed by 71 per cent of voters in Northern Ireland and by 94 per cent in the rest of Ireland.
 Despite huge difficulties in implementation, this book contends that the Agreement remains a cornerstone of Ireland’s constitutional settlement.

-Beyond the Border is a vital and even-handed exploration of how the Agreement provides a peaceful path towards resolving Ireland’s ultimate constitutional dilemma.
+Beyond the Border is a vital and objective exploration of how the Agreement provides a peaceful path towards resolving Ireland’s ultimate constitutional dilemma.

 Table of Contents